 False kamani, almendras, badamier, Java almond, amandier de Cayenne, tropical almond, wild almond, Indian almond, myrobalan, Malabar almond, Singapore almond, ketapang, Huu kwang, Sea almond, kobateishi, West Indian almond, amandel huu kwang.

-Combretaceae (Combretum family).
+Combretaceae (Leadwood tree family).

-This tree thrives as an ornamental tree in many tropical cities in the world.
+The Tropical almond tree thrives as an ornamental tree in many tropical cities in the world.

 Some of the pigments responsible for this are: violaxanthin, lutein and zeaxanthin.

 There are also flavonoids present such as quercetin and kamferol.

 The leaves contain also tannins, such as punicalin, punicalagin and tercatein.

 The greenish - white female - and male flowers are on the same tree; these flowers are inconspicuous and not very showy.